saner2018/eds/README.md

 We available all data used in this paper.
 To download spreadsheet about software domains, click in [link](https://github.com/saner2018/eds/blob/master/Oracle.xlsx).

+To download of the thresholds derivations in this paper, click in [link](https://github.com/saner2018/eds/blob/master/Thresholds.xlsx).

+To download of the metrics of each  software domains used in this paper, click in [link](https://github.com/saner2018/eds/blob/master/Metrics.rar)

 Teste You can use the [editor on GitHub](https://github.com/saner2018/eds/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
 [Teste](https://github.com/saner2018/eds/blob/master/Table%20V%20-%20Thresholds.xlsx)